-The Dream Garden: A Celebration of Poetry and Music will be a collaborative album to benefit Children's Health Hospitals of Dallas, pending grant funding.
+The Dream Garden: A Celebration of Poetry and Music will be a collaborative album to benefit children, pending grant funding.

 A debut classical and jazz album,

 Sonnet Love Songs was released July 4th, 2012 on Amazon.com, cdbaby.com and other online music venues.